-- 4 Within 1 year after the date of enactment of this Act, - 5 the Administrator shall provide to the appropriate com- - 6 mittees of Congress a comprehensive study that, taking - 7 into account the long term direction provided by this Act, - 8 carefully examines NASA's structure, organization, and - 9 institutional assets and identifies a strategy to evolve to- - 10 ward the most efficient retention, sizing, and distribution - 11 of facilities, laboratories, test capabilities, and other infra- - 12 structure consistent with NASA's missions and mandates. - 13 The Administrator should pay particular attention to iden- - 14 tifying and removing unneeded or duplicative infrastruc- - 15 ture.
-The Administrator should include in the study a sug- - 16 gested reconfiguration and reinvestment strategy that - 17 would conform the needed equipment, facilities, test equip- - 18 ment, and related organizational alignment that would - 19 best meet the requirements of missions and priorities au- - 20 thorized and directed by this Act.
-As part of this strategy, - 21 the Administrator should include consideration and appli- - 22 cation of the findings and recommendations of the Na- - 23 tional Research Council report, Capabilities for the Future: - 24 An Assessment of NASA Laboratories for Basic Research, - 25 prepared in response to section 1003 of the National Aero-
+4 Within 1 year after the date of enactment of this Act, 5 the Administrator shall provide to the appropriate committees of Congress a comprehensive study that, taking 6 7 into account the long term direction provided by this Act, 8 carefully examines NASA's structure, organization, and 9 institutional assets and identifies a strategy to evolve to-10 ward the most efficient retention, sizing, and distribution of facilities, laboratories, test capabilities, and other infra-11 12 structure consistent with NASA's missions and mandates.
+13 The Administrator should pay particular attention to identifying and removing unneeded or duplicative infrastruc-14 15 ture.
+The Administrator should include in the study a suggested reconfiguration and reinvestment strategy that 16 17 would conform the needed equipment, facilities, test equipment, and related organizational alignment that would 18 best meet the requirements of missions and priorities au-19 20 thorized and directed by this Act.
+As part of this strategy, 21 the Administrator should include consideration and appli-22 cation of the findings and recommendations of the Na-23 tional Research Council report, Capabilities for the Future: 24 An Assessment of NASA Laboratories for Basic Research, 25 prepared in response to section 1003 of the National Aeronautics and Space Administration Authorization Act of 2008 (42 U.S.C.
+17812).

-- 1 nautics and Space Administration Authorization Act of - 2 2008 (42 U.S.C.
-17812). - 3 SEC.
+3 SEC.
 1103.
-NASA CAPABILITIES STUDY REQUIREMENT. - 4 Upon completion of the study required by section - 5 1102, the Administrator shall contract with an inde- - 6 pendent entity to examine alternative management models - 7 for NASA's workforce, centers, and related facilities, in- - 8 cluding the possible evolution to a network of federally - 9 funded research and development centers.
-The study shall - 10 include a recommended implementation strategy, which - 11 shall identify any additional legislative authorities nec- - 12 essary to enable implementation of the recommended - 13 strategy, including recommended actions to provide aid - 14 and assistance to eligible communities to mitigate adverse - 15 impacts resulting from implementation of the proposed - 16 strategy.
-The Administrator shall provide the results of - 17 this study to the appropriate committees of Congress with- - 18 in 1 year after the date on which the study is begun. - 19 SEC.
-1104.
-SENSE OF CONGRESS ON COMMUNITY TRANSI- - 20 TION SUPPORT. - The Congress recognizes and supports current execu- - 22 tive branch efforts to assist and provide aid to commu- - 23 nities that are adversely impacted by NASA program - 24 changes, contract or program cancellations, or proposed - 25 institutional changes, so as to minimize the social and eco-
+NASA CAPABILITIES STUDY REQUIREMENT.

-- 1 nomic impacts to those communities, workers, and busi- - 2 nesses.
-Communities eligible for such aid would be those - 3 in close proximity to NASA mission-related centers and - 4 their component facilities located in Alabama, California, - 5 Florida, Louisiana, Maryland, Mississippi, New Mexico, - 6 Ohio, Texas, and Virginia which may be impacted by pro- - 7 gram changes authorized or directed by this Act or by the - 8 implementation strategy developed pursuant to section - 9 1103.
+4 Upon completion of the study required by section 5 1102, the Administrator shall contract with an independent entity to examine alternative management models 6 7 for NASA's workforce, centers, and related facilities, in-8 cluding the possible evolution to a network of federally 9 funded research and development centers.
+The study shall 10 include a recommended implementation strategy, which shall identify any additional legislative authorities nec-11 12 essary to enable implementation of the recommended 13 strategy, including recommended actions to provide aid and assistance to eligible communities to mitigate adverse 14 15 impacts resulting from implementation of the proposed strategy.
+The Administrator shall provide the results of 16 this study to the appropriate committees of Congress with-17 in 1 year after the date on which the study is begun.
+18 nomic impacts to those communities, workers, and busi-1 nesses.
+Communities eligible for such aid would be those 2 3 in close proximity to NASA mission-related centers and 4 their component facilities located in Alabama, California, Florida, Louisiana, Maryland, Mississippi, New Mexico, 5 Ohio, Texas, and Virginia which may be impacted by pro-6 7 gram changes authorized or directed by this Act or by the 8 implementation strategy developed pursuant to section 1103.
+9